-The suicide rates in Canada continue to be tragically high for children and youths, and disproportionately high for First Nations, Métis, and Inuit youths.20
+and disproportionately high for First Nations, Métis, and Inuit youth.20

-More than ever, Myles Ahead is dedicated to bridging gaps and scaling evidence-informed practices that prioritize timely access to appropriate mental health supports and services for children and youths, both clinically and in schools.
+More than ever, Myles Ahead is dedicated to bridging gaps and scaling evidence-informed practices that prioritize timely access to appropriate mental health supports and services for children and youth, both clinically and in schools.
 Leveraging our trauma-informed and evidence-informed work, integrating IDEA (inclusion, decolonization, diversity, equity, accessibility, anti-racism, anti-violence, and allyship) practices and perspectives, Myles Ahead's long-term goal is to prevent child and youth suicide.
 Additionally, our other long-term goals include the following system transformations:

-- Integrate healthcare and education systems with mental health supports and services - Student mental wellness is considered on par with safety and physical wellness, which is authentically and practically reflected within schools' curricula and instructions
+- Integrate healthcare and education systems with mental health supports and services - authentically and practically reflected within schools' curricula and instructions